 For suppliers – social plays an integral role in the business, specifically with marketing and customer service.
 From a marketing standpoint, user and behavioural data are leveraged to deliver relevant social media marketing campaigns to your target demographics.

-Social has also taken customer service to new heights, providing guests with more access to your business, and the ability to direct their inquiries, and comments on your business’ social profiles.
+Social has also taken customer service to new heights, providing guests with more access to your business and the ability to direct their inquiries and comment on your business social profiles.

-In the years ahead, we expect to see these social channels continue to further evolve and align itself with other technology partners by integrating direct booking features or build travel products in-house altogether.
+In the years ahead, we expect to see these social channels continue to further evolve and align themselves with other technology partners by integrating direct booking features or build travel products in-house altogether.

 4. Word of Mouth Goes Digital

-Tour and activity operators in turn need to pay special care to reviews left on owned channels (Social, OTAs, Business Profiles).
-This invaluable feedback allows you tap into what guests love about your offerings, and even areas for improvement.
+Tour and activity operators, in turn, need to pay special care to reviews left on owned channels (Social, OTAs, Business Profiles).
+This invaluable feedback allows you to tap into what guests love about your offerings and even areas for improvement.
 Negative reviews can adversely impact your brand’s reputation and search rankings.
 Even worse – deter travellers from booking.

 While we’re on the subject of business reviews – it’s hard to have this discussion without bringing up Google.
-In 2019, Google has taken the lion’s share of the search market at 75.32% – signifying user preference for Google’s search engine and product ecosystem (Google My Business, Maps, Hotel, Flight).
+In 2019, Google took the lion’s share of the search market at 75.32% – signifying user preference for Google’s search engine and product ecosystem (Google My Business, Maps, Hotel, Flight).